About Rep. Ed Orcutt

 Ed is the ranking member on the House Finance Committee, which considers issues relating to state and local revenues.
 He is also a member of the state Economic and Revenue Forecast Council.
 Ed believes our state tax system produces enough revenue to pay for state priorities, and state lawmakers should resist efforts to raise taxes on individuals, families, or employers.

 Ed is also a leader on transportation issues, having served as ranking member on the House Transportation Committee from 2013 to 2018.
 He continues to serve on the committee where he advocates for local transportation solutions and the effective use of state gas-tax revenue.
-Ed also serves on the House Rural Development, Agriculture, and Natural Resources Committee where he relies on his forestry background to advocate for sound forest policy.
-And, he serves on Joint Legislative Audit and Review Committee which oversees how state government operates.
+Ed also serves on the House Agriculture and Natural Resources Committee where he relies on his forestry background to advocate for sound forest policy.
+He also serves on Joint Legislative Audit and Review Committee which oversees how state government operates.

 Ed received an Associate of Science Degree in Forest Management from the University of Maine.
 He then went on to earn a Bachelor of Science Degree in Forest Management from the University of Idaho.
 Ed has been a forestry consultant since 1990.
 In 2009, he became the owner of his own consulting company.